rixx/books.rixx.de/data/reviews/arkady-martine/a-desolation-called-peace/index.md

 aliens who need to be communicated with, but surprisingly, the aliens are one of the weakest parts of the book.
 This is basially the anti-Tchaikovsky, where humans are inevitably more interesting than even hive mind aliens.

-The weak parts of the book echo the first book, really: The story wraps up a bit too neatly, the character development is put off too much where inconvenient, and the book would like to spend more time on exploring the culture than on the plot.
+The weak parts of the book echo the first book, really: The story wraps up too neatly, the character development is put off too much where inconvenient, and the book would like to spend more time on exploring the culture than on the plot.
 Which works for me, so no complaints there.

-I wish the aliens had been a bit more intriguing, but I minded less than I expected.
+I wish the aliens had been more intriguing, but I minded less than I expected.
 The aliens make a distinction between being a real person (aka undying hive mind) and the others, who they characterise as "thinking language".
-As somebody with a primarily nonverbal mode of thinking, that was exciting at first with … kind of zero payoff, which feels like a wasted opportunity.
+As somebody with a primarily nonverbal mode of thinking, that was exciting at first with … zero payoff, which is a wasted opportunity.
 In exchange, Martine does an *occasionally* very good job of portraying the trouble of learning an alien language during first contact – but then goes back to being really more into the culture and politics of the empire.